"Oh no it looks like Cutter's bought it!" If this statement makes sense to you, you've come to the right place.

 times pertaining to women of Islamic faith being allowed to wear their

 Hijab, or he...

 4 years ago

 arrrgggghhhh! and other boyhood shorthand

-Take any War Picture Library, Battle Picture Library or Commando comic and you will always find someone crying “arrgghhhhh” as they take a bullet, or some German exclaiming “donner und blitzen” as his aircraft explodes around him.
+Take any War Picture Library, Battle Picture Library or Commando comic and you will always find those famous last words “arrgghhhhh” or even “donner und blitzen”.

-Someone is either lost or left behind enemy lines where they make a discovery – a hidden base, a wonder weapon or a traitor.
-Among the host of less tangible struggles includ; the dark secret, the family shame, the family curse or the stigma of not being like the other chaps.
+There are those who are lost or left behind enemy lines where they invariably make a discovery – a hidden base, a wonder weapon or a traitor.
+The host of intangible struggles are often more significant such as the dark secret, the family shame, the family curse or the stigma of not being like the other chaps.

-Strangely enough for stories about war and battle where people get killed the dead and dying are usually absent.
+Strangely enough for stories about war and battle the killed the dead and the dying are usually absent.

-There's a lot to like (and make fun of) among the dramatic titles, fantastic artwork, impossible stories, daring heroes, nasty bad guys, body building and not quite diamond rings advertisments.
+There's a lot to like (and make fun of) among the dramatic titles, fantastic artwork, impossible stories, daring heroes, nasty bad guys, body building and not quite diamond rings advertisements.